 If you love the look of the resin covers, I found a place online that will cut them to the exact height you need.
 It’s called, Lumiere Candles, Inc. They also carry them in standard sizes which are a bit less.

-Update: Lumiere Candles saw a post I wrote about the resin covers I ordered from them and placed on my bedroom chandelier.
+Update: Lumiere Candles saw a post I had written about the resin covers I ordered from them for my bedroom chandelier.
 You can read that post here: Resin Candle Covers and Silk Wrapped Bulbs for the Bedroom Chandelier.
 They e-mailed to say, when ordering from them, if you use the code BNOTP at checkout, you’ll receive 10% off your order.
 And just so you know, I’m not affiliated with Lumiere Candles and do not receive anything in compensation from them.
 Just passing along that discount since they were nice enough to offer it.

 Satin or Silk-Wrapped or Spun-Thread Bulbs: